Exact Support Recovery for Sparse Spikes Deconvolution: Noise Robustness

 \begin{proof} Applying Lemma~\ref{lem-nondegenerate} at each point $x_{0,i}$ for $1\leq i\leq N$ and Lemma~\ref{lem-robust-boites}, we see that for $\epsilon>0$ small enough, there exists $\alpha>0$, $\la_0>0$ such that $\tilde{m}_\la$ has at most one spike in each interval $(x_{i,0}-\epsilon,x_{i,0}+\epsilon)$, and \eq{ |\tilde{m}_\la|\left(\TT\setminus\bigcup_{i=1}^N (x_{i,0}-\epsilon,x_{i,0}+\epsilon)\right)=0. }

-In fact, since $\Ga_{x_0}$ has full rank, $\Phi_{\ext m_0}$ has full rank as well and $m_0$ is identifiable (by Propositon~\ref{prop-extend-solution}).
+In fact, since $\Ga_{x_0}$ has full rank, $\Phi_{\ext m_0}$ has full rank as well and $m_0$ is identifiable (by Proposition~\ref{prop-extend-solution}).
 Therefore, Lemma~\ref{lem-nondegenerate} ensures that there is indeed one spike in each interval, with sign equal to $\eta_0(x_{0,i})$.

 It remains to prove the uniqueness of the amplitudes and locations $(\tilde{a}_\la,\tilde{x}_\la)$ and their smoothness as function of $(\la, w)$.
 To this end, we observe that they satisfy the following implicit equation \eq{ E_{s_0}(\tilde{a}_\la,\tilde{x}_\la,\la,w)=0 } where $s_0=\sign (a_0)=(\eta_0(x_{i,0}))_{1\leq i\leq N}$, and \eq{ E_{s_0}(a,x,\la,w) =